andrewpain/cloudMovies/README.md

 *When you click on one, you will get all the movies that contain that Actor.
 Here, you would be able to delete the record of that actor with the delete button in the upper right had corner.
-(the same goes for accounts and genres)*
+*If you type the a letter, or name into the search bar, then click on the ACTORS tab, you will get the list of actors in order of the letter(s) you entered *if yoo check the "Lowest count" then click on the ACTOR tab, you will get the actors ordered by the amount of videos they are featured in (the same goes for accounts and genres)*

 GENRES